 KNOW YOUR CROWD

 Do these wedding alcohol calculator ratios look off to you?
 Is your entire extended family comprised of people who exclusively drink beer, forever and always?
 Adjust for that!
 These ratios are a starting point, and won’t work for every group gathering.
-Here’s an example from Lucy’s wedding.
+Here’s an example from a former APW staff member’s wedding.

 Our friends and family are almost entirely beer or hard liquor drinkers.
 So for fifty people for two nights of drinking, we bought two kegs of beer, ten-ish bottles of liquor (not including liquor bought and brought by friends and family), and maybe three cases of wine.
 We had a case of leftover wine from the wedding on Sunday morning.
 The beer and liquor?
 Polished off by about 10PM on the second evening, a couple hours after our “official” wedding end time.